 A recent Family Equality Council (FEC), LGBTQ Family Building Survey, found that the number LGBTQ millennials considering/actively trying to grow their families has increased by 44% yet inclusive support is still challenging to find.
 Creating Kin increases this access in multiple ways.
 As members of FEC’s National Network of LGBTQ+ Family Groups, we partnered with The San Diego LGBT Community Center to offer two monthly Support Groups for LGBTQ parents/prospective parents.

-4th Monday Group: focuses on education, information, resources and community building.
+4th Monday Resource Group: focuses on education, information, resources and community building.
 We invite inclusive providers in as guest speakers to share information and answer questions.

 We also discuss topics that apply to all paths to parenthood and all parts of the parenting journey and encourage attending groups whether topics relate to your specific path or not to foster learning, and peer support.